Chocolate Pecan Flan

 Instructions

-1. Place rack in middle of oven and preheat to 350 degrees F.
+1. Place rack in the middle of the oven and preheat to 350 degrees F.

-2. Coat 12-cup Bundt pan with butter, then coat bottom with 1/4 cup caramel sauce and put in large roasting pan.
-Roasting pan will serve as water bath during baking.
+2. Coat a 12-cup Bundt pan with butter, then coat the bottom with 1/4 cup caramel sauce and put in a large roasting pan.
+The roasting pan will serve as a water bath during baking.

-3. Add butter and sugar to bowl and, using electric hand mixer or stand mixer, beat until light and fluffy, then beat in 1 egg.
+3. Add butter and sugar to the bowl and, using an electric hand mixer or stand mixer, beat until light and fluffy, then beat in 1 egg.

-4. Sift together flour, baking powder, baking soda, and cocoa in medium bowl.
+4. Sift together flour, baking powder, baking soda, and cocoa in a medium bowl.

 5. Beat 1/3 flour mixture and 1/2 buttermilk into egg mixture.